 KnarrTek specializes in providing affordable solutions for smaller and mid-sized make-to-order manufacturing plants.
 KnarrTek also works directly with the IT and operations staff of larger organizations and as a sub-contractor to systems integration and project management organizations.

-KnarrTek also works closely with barcode equipment resellers who resell KnarrTek's software and services in order to deliver complete materials tracking and traceability solutions to their customers.
+KnarrTek also works closely with barcode equipment resellers who resell KnarrTek's software and services in order to deliver complete inventory and manufacturing operations tracking solutions to their customers.

 KnarrTek makes its money from recurrent revenue payments by clients for use of the BellHawk software as well as from payments from its specialized technical and support services activities.